 Mammaprada features: Raising Bilingual Children, Italian culture, Italian travel, Italian Food and Posts in Italian/ Italiano.
 We also offer Bilingual Resources for language learning, such as bilingual books, bilingual audio CDs and DVDs,.
 Other topics we write about are Parenting and Lifestyle.

-I'm Kristie, an English Wife to an Italian Hubby and Mamma to two little ones.
+Sono Kristie!
+I’m English married to an Italian and Mamma to two little ones.
 This is our story of raising bilingual children & navigating cross-cultural life.
 Bacio!